 - Miss Emma

-A common and dangerous side effect of morphine (and opioid) abuse is an overdose.
-Overdose is a medical emergency, so if you see someone with the following symptoms, call 911 immediately:
+A common and dangerous side effect of opioid abuse is overdose.
+An overdose is a medical emergency; if you see someone with the following symptoms, administer naloxone (Narcan) if available and call 911 immediately:

 - Limp muscles

 How Long Does Morphine Stay in Your System?

 Morphine can stay in your system for varying lengths of time depending on the part of the body that is being tested:

 - Urine: Morphine can show up in urine for up to three days after the last dose

 - Blood: Morphine can be present in blood for up to 6.7 hours after the last dose

 - Hair: A half-inch sample of hair can show the past 90 days of morphine use